AKASH2907/Content-based-Video-Relevance-Prediction/README.md

 behavior known.

    Several approaches have been done using collabartive filtering methods.
 However,this kind of method performs poorly on “cold-start” problems - when a new video is added to the library, the recommendation system needs to bootstrap the video relevance score with very little user behavior known.

+## Methods

+## 1) Regression using Deep Learning
+We devised our own model in which the Inception-pool3 features and Convolution-pool5 features were input vector and then Tv Shows/Movies are predicted.
+We tested our model with various losses such as cosine proximity loss, poisson loss and mean squared error loss.